A guide to private renting in the UK: tenants’ rights in 2024

 When can you receive a rent reduction?

 If the condition of your property is seriously affecting your quality of life.
-This could be ongoing issues that haven’t been repaired and affect your life, like plumbing or power issues.
+This could be ongoing issues that haven’t been repaired and affect your life, like plumbing repairs or power issues.
 It also includes repair work that limits your use of the property, prevents you from working, or uses large amounts of energy.

 While these situations qualify you to ask for a rent reduction, you should never stop paying rent.
 Even if your property is unlivable, withholding rent gives your landlord a basis to evict you.